algo21-221040016/Assignment3/README.md

 # Assignment3

-In this assignment, I participated in a data-analysis competition and try to apply machine learning in the project.
+In this assignment, I tried to use the machine learning method to participate in a data-analysis competition.

 #Note:
 The detailed data can not be uploaded to github due to the request